1995parham/dotfiles/README.md

 This repository contains my personal configurations for Ubuntu, Manjaro i3 and OSx, which has been created in Fall 2013 when I was a lonely BSc' student at the Amirkabir University of Technology.
 First of all, thank you for your visiting, to find out more about how to use this configuration with NeoVIM, Oh-My-Zsh, etc. please check the following sections.
 Special thanks to [@elahe-dastan](https://github.com/elahe-dastan) for using this project and reporting its issues.
 Her unique contribution to this repository and my life is unforgettable.
-In these configuration I have the following setup on my desktop
+In these configuration, I have the following softwares on my desktop:

 |                Tool                 | Role                 |
 | :---------------------------------: | :------------------- |